watchjazcode/watchjazcode.github.io/_posts/2019-11-18-code_and_therapy_more_similar_than_you_think.markdown

 ---
 layout: post
-title:      "Code & Therapy: More Similar Than You Think!"
+title:      "Code & Psychotherapy: More Similar Than You Think!"
 date:       2019-11-18 06:47:03 -0500
 permalink:  code_and_therapy_more_similar_than_you_think
 ---